dennis-fisher-snhu/dennis-fisher-snhu.github.io/README.md

 My name is Dennis Fisher and I have a Bachelor's of Science from Southern New Hampshire University.
 Below is a showcase of my capstone work as well as the narratives to offer insight into my thought process on how I worked towards solving problems.

-## Code Review
-<iframe width="560" height="315" src="https://www.youtube.com/embed/etfyGvEYu7I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

->During the course, we were asked to perform an in-depth code review on our project that we selected for enhancement.

 ## Professional Self-Assessment

 >My journey with Computer Science has been a long but enjoyable one.
 It started for me in my Freshman year of High School.
 I took every Computer Science that was available and I completely fell in love with the subject.
 The way it was taught to us, made it even more enjoyable.
 Starting the year with Visual Basic and Java gave the students the fundamentals to Computer Science that really drew my attention to what we could do in the field.
 The year after that, we learned more Java as well as C++, broadening our knowledge of languages and what we were able to do.
 The last two years of High School, we started to learn the more advanced concepts of Computer science as well as develop a game of our own design.
 I knew then, from my experience in High School, that I loved the field and the people that revolved around it and that I wanted to do that for the rest of my career.